Mubashir-07/event_management/README.md

 I also realized I need to deepen my understanding of separation of concerns and Livewire best practices.
 To improve in these areas, I plan to study production-level codebases.

-One concern I had was Livewire's frequent AJAX requests on every state change, which raised questions about its scalability compared to client-side SPAs.
-That said, I really enjoyed experimenting with Blade components and Livewire—it was both a learning experience and a lot of fun!

 ---

 ** And once again thank you for this opportunity!**